 I will tell you the basics and a few alternatives if you don’t have something at home (like an espresso machine), then you can make your own pumpkin spice frappuccino at home too. 😉

 Of course the key to this make your own pumpkin spice frappuccino recipe is……the pumpkin.
 You will want to head to Walmart and pick up a quart of International Delight Pumpkin Pie Spice creamer in the back refrigerated part of the store where they keep the milk.

 They only happened to have the fat & sugar free version this time, but they also a “regular” version as well (either one works great).
 Typically you will find this and other holiday flavors appear in mid September so keep your eyes open.

 The other items you will need will be a can of whipped cream (right next to the creamers), a bit of sugar, and either some coffee beans to use in your espresso maker or some strong coffee/k-cups to make in the coffee device you have at home (remember The Typical Mom is flexible right). 😉

 If you want to add a bit more pumpkin spice on the top just pick up a small container of it in the baking section where you would find the cinnamon etc…

-Then measure 1/3 c. of International Delight Pumpkin Pie Spice creamer and add that into your cup/blender as well as 1 tbsp. granulated sugar (this is according to your taste, if you get the non sugar free version you will most likely use less sugar).
+Then measure 1/3 c. of Pumpkin Pie Spice creamer and add that into your cup/blender as well as 1 tbsp. granulated sugar (this is according to your taste.
+If you get the non sugar free version you will most likely use less sugar).

 Pumpkin Spice Frappuccino Recipe

-- Make 2 ounces of espresso or dark roast coffee.
-Add to blender with 1 1/4 c. ice.
+- Make 3/4 c of espresso or dark roast coffee, allow to cool.
+Add to blender with your ice.

-- Add 1/3 c. pumpkin pie spice creamer and 1 tbsp. sugar and blend together until smooth.
-Add whipped cream and pumpkin pie spice to top if desired.
+- Add syrup or pumpkin pie spice creamer, milk, pumpkin puree and sugar and blend together until smooth.
+Add whipped cream and pumpkin pie spice to the top if desired.